Focus – The Earth-Romulan War

 Breaks in the Action

 Broken Seal follows a few short incidents of hijinks even as the hostilities are going on.
 The same is true of first contact with the Daranaeans, which occurs in The Cure is Worse Than the Disease.
 Another case of hijinks, but this time they are remembered as a story is told, is in Where No Gerbil Has Gone Before.
-But all is not right, and the reason why Chip and Deb are alone in his quarters at all is because Aidan has been injured enough that Phlox keeps him in Sick Bay overnight.
+But all is not right, and the reason why Chip and Deb are alone in his quarters at all is because Aidan is injured enough that Phlox keeps him in Sick Bay overnight.
 In Temper, the war is again interrupted as Malcolm, Jonathan and Tripp need to work to protect the NX-01 from damage that could be incurred from an errant pulse shot.

 Why not show it?

-It will be back in my writing; I guarantee it.
+The Earth-Romulan War will be back in my writing; I guarantee it.